Funding your Study Abroad program

 - Be in good academic standing

-- Be a full-time student the semester before you plan on going abroad
+- Be a full-time student at WTAMU the semester before you plan on going abroad

-- Participate in a study abroad program approved by our office.
+- Participate in a study abroad program approved by our office and your academic advisor.

 For additional information, please read the IEFS Guidelines.